What is Infrastructure as Code?

 The following are a few general reasons why IaC databases have been such a hit:

-• Will a new database deployment or configuration meet a company’s needs?
+• Trying out new projects is easier: Will a new database deployment or configuration meet a company’s needs?
 This is an important question to answer, and with IaC and the cloud in general, it’s easier than ever to evaluate a project.

-• Companies aren’t just attracted to the cloud because of its relative ease of use.
-The pay-as-you-go public cloud pricing model is also a way for businesses to do more with their resources, free from the high upfront capital expenses that come with building physical data centers.
+• Cloud deployments can provide savings: Companies aren’t just attracted to the cloud because of its relative ease of use.
+The pay-as-you-go public cloud pricing model is also a way for businesses to do more with their resources.
+This helps circumvent the high upfront capital expenses that come with building physical data centers.

-• Making configuration changes is a simple and efficient process when database infrastructure is running in the cloud and allows developers to immediately evaluate the effects of their changes and take further action.
+• Making changes is fast and simple: Making configuration changes is a simple and efficient process when database infrastructure is running in the cloud and allows developers to immediately evaluate the effects of their changes and take further action.

 How IaC Projects Get Started